SANE Resources logo

 A:

 That's a good goal!
-And it's not impossible to be happy or relatively content "most" of the time.
+And it's not impossible to be relatively happy or content "most" of the time.
 Happiness is more an "extra" result rather than a concrete destination.
 Life and therapy are journies, and require a comittment to stay the course, because both are rocky and you will likely fall down at times.
+What is enough for you may differ from what is enough for someone else because each person has their own level of "comfort" and "satisfaction" level.
+Expecting to be happy all the time and not experiencing times of pain, loneliness or sadness is usually unreasonable!
+So the question is really about how you are willing to learn to deal with the bumps, bruises and tragedy in your life.
 If you do things that bring you joy and satisfaction then you're likely to feel happier with yourself and life in general.
-If you do things that keep you stuck in helplessness (like self-sabatoging patterns of thought and behavior) then you'll probably end up feeling less happy (pain, sad, angry, resentful, hopeless).
+If you do things that keep you stuck in helplessness (like self-sabatoging patterns of thought and behavior, or staying in a victim role) then you'll probably end up feeling less happy (pain, sad, angry, resentful, hopeless).
 A positive attitude helps, as well as a support system and doing something to promote healthy change.

 Q: Why do I keep making the same mistakes?